robertmarkbram/ce-upload-xml/readme.md

 # Future considerations

 - XML documents can be validated against set XSDs.
-- Large documents can be stored outside the database, which could just store file name.
-  - Separate indexing mechanisms can be applied then.
+- Separate indexing mechanisms can be applied to files.
+- Allow an update operation.
+- Add better validation mechanisms using validation framwork.

 # TODO